-Author Anna Olswanger’s book for children titled Greenhorn—based on the true story of an 11-year old Holocaust survivor who comes to a Brooklyn yeshiva in 1946—came to life on the screen this past fall.
+Author Anna Olswanger’s book for young readers Greenhorn—based on the true story of an 11-year old Holocaust survivor who comes to a Brooklyn yeshiva in 1946—is now an indie film.

 The film features excellent performances by the young lead actors Leo Hojnowski and Giorgio Poma.

 Olswanger and Whitus joined forces in 2013

-Tom Whitus adapted the screenplay of Greenhorn from Anna Olswanger's book of the same name.
-The book and the film are based on a true story that Olswanger heard from Rabbi Rafael Grossman, Senior Rabbi Emeritus of Baron Hirsch Congregation, while she was living in Memphis.
-In it, a young Holocaust survivor named Daniel arrives in 1946 at a Brooklyn yeshiva.
+Co-producer Tom Whitus adapted the screenplay of Greenhorn from Anna Olswanger's book of the same name.
+The book and the film are based on a true story that Olswanger heard from Rabbi Rafael Grossman of Baron Hirsch Congregation, while she was living in Memphis.
+In the film, a young Holocaust survivor named Daniel arrives in 1946 at a Brooklyn yeshiva.
 He is befriended by Aaron, a boy with a stutter, and the two of them stand up to the bullies who make fun of them—Aaron because of his stutter and Daniel because of the small box (with its terrible secret) that he won't let out of his sight.

 Even the youngest survivors will soon be gone, and children today may grow up without a direct connection to the Holocaust.
 Greenhorn, along with other Holocaust films and books, could be their only connection.
 The producers intend Greenhorn to be a film for the next generation.

 The cast and crew

 The film stars Hojnowski as Aaron (based on Rabbi Grossman), the boy with a stutter who wants to be a rabbi when he grows up, and Poma as Daniel.
 The other boys in the yeshiva are played by Tim Borowiec, Zaki Sky, Zane Beers and Matt Oliva.
 Manny Lieberman co-stars as Rabbi Ehrlich, the teacher.
 Sandra and Harris L. Cohen executive produced the film.